Toyota Lottery Scam: How It Works

 40200 Shah Alam, Kuala Lumpur, Malaysia.

 You have won the sum of $2,000.000.00 and a brand new Toyota Land Cruiser SUV from TOYOTA AUTOMOBILE LOTTERY on our 2018/2019 GATEWAY bonanza your winning ticket was selected from a Data Base of Internet Email Users, from which your Address came out as the winning coupon We hereby urge you to claim your winning amount quickly as this is a monthly lottery.
-Failure to claim your winnings will result into the reversion of the fund to our following month.you are therefore requested to contact us immediately quoting your winning number : 71 85 30 55 29 84 Provide the following information needed to process your winning claim.
+Failure to claim your winnings will result in the reversion of the fund to our following month.you are therefore requested to contact us immediately quoting your winning number : 71 85 30 55 29 84 Provide the following information needed to process your winning claim.

 (*Age/Date Of Birth*_